django-commons/django-typer/doc/source/tutorial.rst

 |

 django-typer_ offers some built-in :mod:`~django_typer.parsers` that can be used for common Django_ types.
-For example, the :class:`~django_typer.parsers.ModelObjectParser` can be used to fetch a model object from a given field.
+For example, the :class:`~django_typer.parsers.model.ModelObjectParser` can be used to fetch a model object from a given field.
 By default it will use the primary key, so we could rewrite the relevant lines above like so:

 .. code-block:: python

-    from django_typer.parsers import ModelObjectParser
+    from django_typer.parsers.model import ModelObjectParser

     # ...